-To maintain healthy teeth and gums you must use the correct routine and doing this regularly.
+To maintain healthy teeth and gums you must use the correct routine and do this regularly.

-• Brush for two minutes, twice a day.
+- Brush for two minutes, twice a day.
 Once in the morning and once again before you go to bed.
-This helps in the reduction of the plaque and maintaining gums nice and healthy.
+This helps in the reduction of plaque and maintaining gums that are nice and healthy.
 Plaque use sugars in our food and produce acid causes tooth decay (cavities).

-• Fluoride toothpaste help strengthens enamel to give extra protection against tooth decay.
+- Fluoride toothpaste helps strengthen enamel to give extra protection against tooth decay.